5- Train of Thought (2003)

 2- Images and Words (1992)

 It is hard not to put this at number 1, with all that it means to so many Prog fans.
 For many of us that only knew Prog as Yes and Genesis, this was the first time it was heavy and modern and paved the way for all the bands we listen to today.
-I still remember the first time I heard Metropolis and started laughing, having never heard anything like it before.
+It was the beginning for many fans and future bands that would follow in their footsteps.
+The album now approached its 30 year anniversary.

 1- Scenes From A Memory (1999)

-This is pretty much considered universally as the group’s best album and rightfully so.
+This is almost universally considered as the group’s best album and that would be hard to argue.
 It meets all the marks of a great Prog album and then some.
 It’s a concept album (check), every song is great (check), it has a mind blowing instrumental (check), a choir (check) and an epic ending (check).
-The album just turned 20 years old and the band have been playing it in its entirety live on their current tour.
+The album recently passed the 20 years old mark and the band it on tour it in its entirety live on their previous tour.
 Songs like Strange Deja Vu, Fatal Tragedy and Dance of Eternity are some of their best songs and remain incredible live.